GianPDev/-2019-03-ADS103_Module_1.1_ArrayLists/README.md

     `using namespace std;`
     `vector<string> arrayOfThings;`

--   Getting the size of an array or vector is an unsigned int.
-I had warnings because I just made signed int for my for loop iterators
+-   Getting the size of an array or vector returns an unsigned int.
+I had warnings because I just created signed int for my for loop iterators

 -   In C++, functions must be placed before main (need to test if this is necessary in Haxe)